irenemizus/ArtStyleTransfer/README.md

 the second - as a style.
 The bot will start working, producing an intermediate result each 20% of the progress.

 ### The Lab
-Run `python lab.py`, after a couple seconds it will start producing images and reporting them.
+Run `python lab.py`, after a couple of seconds (plus a bit of time for downloading the neural net pretrained data if you run it for the first time) it will start producing images and reporting them.
 To see the report, open your browser at `http://<host>:8080`.
 The page doesn't update itself, refresh it manually.

 The `lab.py` app is not interactive.
 All the configuration is done in the code itself (see `config.py` for the default settings).